Juggan Kazim: Personal life

-In December 2004, Kazim returned from Canada to Pakistan, when she married with Ahmed Tajik, she met him while attending a friend's wedding.
+In December 2004, Kazim returned from Canada to Pakistan, where she married Ahmed Tajik.
+She met him while attending a friend's wedding.
 After just over a year of marriage, during which Ahmed beat her, she left him, taking their two-month-old son, Hamza, with her.
 The father is not involved in her son's upbringing; she says this was a mutual decision, influenced by her experiences as the child of divorced parents.
-She married Feisal H Naqvi, with whom she has another son, Hassan, on 27 June 2013 and a daughter, Noor Bano on 9 October 2020.
+She married Feisal H. Naqvi, with whom she has another son, Hassan, on 27 June 2013 and a daughter, Noor Bano on 9 October 2020.